fischejo/android-chip-edittextview/README.md

 Usage
 =====
- 1. Fork & import chips-library as project.
+ 1. Clone & import chips-library as project.
  2. Add library reference to your target project.
  3. Define `chipEditTextViewStyle` in your app theme: